 Most of us rarely think about snot or mucus production.
 Yet, it is always present.
 What is the point of having this viscous substance?

 There are two types of mucous membranes in the nasal cavity.
 The olfactory epithelium mucosa is in the superior region of the nasal cavity and is where we find the smell receptors.
 The rest of the nasal mucosa is called respiratory mucosa and contains goblet cells containing both mucous and serous glands.
-As one might expect, mucous glands produce mucus while the serous glands secrete an enzyme-rich, watery fluid.
-On a daily basis these glands secrete approximately a quart of mucus which contains lysozyme.
+As one might expect, mucous glands produce mucus while the serous glands secrete an enzyme-rich, watery fluid. these glands secrete approximately a quart of mucus that contains lysozyme.
 Lysozyme is an enzyme that is helpful in the function of material introduced into the respiratory passage.
 Additionally, mucus is quite sticky allowing it to trap dust, bacteria, and debris that are inspired.
 The respiratory mucosa also contains epithelial cells which produce defensins.
 Once the mucus does its job trapping various inhaled particles and acting upon bacteria, ciliated cells in the respiratory mucosa produce a gentle movement of the contaminated mucus towards the throat where it is swallowed and then digested by gastric secretions.
 The mucus film is also rich in water which is helpful as it humidifies inhaled air.1

 While typically we blame snot and mucus for nasal congestion, this is actually usually caused by vascular changes.
-Certainly plasma leakage, the movement of immunocompetent cells, and long-term remodeling of the nasal mucosa may also be relevant.
+Certainly, plasma leakage, the movement of immunocompetent cells, and long-term remodeling of the nasal mucosa may also be relevant.
 The nasal mucosa contains resistance and capacity blood vessels (capacitance vessels and venous sinusoids) used in mucosal defense and various physiologic nasal functions.
 The nervous system controls their volume and is regulated by hormonal changes and mediators from immunocompetent cells in the nasal mucosa.
 Together these give rise to the nasal cycle, a way of controlling nasal airflow resistance.
 For example, cold, dry air will slow the movement of mucus, whereas exercise may cause a decrease in nasal airflow resistance.
-Longstanding experiences of slow moving mucus is likely due to the release of cell mediators.
+Longstanding experiences of slow-moving mucus is likely due to the release of cell mediators.
 This is particularly the case in the late-phase response and is marked by the presence of eosinophils in the nasal mucosa.2